 (ii) The metallicity in the Universe varies with redshift and also with the individual galaxies.
 The global evolution of the stellar metallicity \citep{2002ApJ...572..407B,2012ApJ...759...52D, Dominik:2014yma, Mapelli:2017hqk,2018MNRAS.474.2959G,2019ApJ...883L..24S, Toffano:2019ekp} indicates that the Universe at high redshift has poor stellar metallicity than at low redshift.
 As a result, the BHs formed at high redshift may have a higher PISN mass scale than the BHs formed at low.

-(iii) Finally, the BHs which we observe using GW, are not the individual BHs, but binaries.
+(iii) Finally, the BHs which we observe using GWs, are not the individual BHs, but binaries.
 Though the formation of a black hole takes only a few Myrs, a black hole requires much more time to form a binary and merge.
 As a result, there is a non-zero delay time between the formation of a star and the merging of BHs.
 This delay time depends on the formation channels of the BBHs \citep{2010ApJ...716..615O,2010MNRAS.402..371B, 2012ApJ...759...52D, Dominik:2014yma, 2016MNRAS.458.2634M, Lamberts:2016txh, 2018MNRAS.474.4997C, Elbert:2017sbr, Eldridge:2018nop, Vitale:2018yhm, Buisson:2020hoq,Santoliquido:2020axb}.
 Moreover, the delay time is not a fixed number for all the BHs, but rather it follows a distribution that is expected to be a power law from simulations.
 For a flat in the log-space distribution of the separation of the BHs, the delay time distribution is going to be $t_d^{-1}$ with a minimum delay time from a few hundreds of Myrs to a few Gyrs, depending on the formation channels.